4 Minute Read

-Cell phone companies know how to make money, lots and lots of money.
+Cell phone companies know how to make money.
+Lots and lots of money.
 One way they do that is through contracts.
 To buy their phone, you’ll have to sign a two-year contract to use that company’s services.
-If you attempt to switch carriers, you’ll get hit with a ridiculous cancelation charge.
+If you attempt to switch carriers, they’ll hit you with a ridiculous cancelation charge.
 So what do you do?
 Buy out-of-contract, gently used phones.
 Ask around.
 Look online.
 No, you won’t be able to get the hottest, newest smartphone this way, but you can get a really good smartphone without locking yourself into one company for years to come.

 5. Cut Out the Stuff You Don’t Use

 This might seem like common sense, but you’d be surprised how many people don’t even look at their cell phone bill.
 They continue paying for things they never use, like emergency roadside assistance, 411, and “enhanced voicemail.”
 Sit down, look long and hard at your phone bill, and determine if you really need everything that’s listed on it.
 You might even be able to downgrade to a plan with fewer minutes or less data if you realize you aren’t even close to reaching the limits in your current plan.
 Some carriers even offer prepaid plans or plans that allow you to pay only for what you use.
 See if either of those options could reduce your costs.